atom/atom/docs/focus/README.md

 # Near-term plans

+Want to know what the Atom team is working on and what has our focus over the next few months?
+You've come to the right place. 🎯

-In this directory, you'll find weekly progress and plans from the core Atom team at GitHub.
-In addition, this document summarizes the work we're intending to prioritize within the next several months.
+In this directory, you'll find **weekly progress and planning updates** from the core Atom team at GitHub (e.g., [`2018-02-12.md`](2018-02-12.md)), and the sections below represent our **near-term roadmap**:

 * [Atom IDE](#atom-ide)
 * [GitHub package](#github-package)
 * [Teletype](#teletype)
 * [Tree-sitter](#tree-sitter)
 * [Xray](#xray)

+This roadmap is a [living document](https://en.wikipedia.org/wiki/Living_document): it represents our current plans, but we expect these plans to change from time to time.

 ---